 - refrain from certain practices, such as profiling, and/or improve control for users of their service

-The DSA is based on the country-of-origin principle, so member states will have powers to supervise and enforce the DSA in relation to ISPs which have their main establishment in that member state, or in the member state in which their legal representative resides except:
+The DSA is based on the country-of-origin principle, so member states have powers to supervise and enforce the DSA in relation to ISPs which have their main establishment in that member state, or in the member state in which their legal representative resides except:

 - the European Commission shall have powers to supervise and enforce the DSA in relation to online platforms and online search engines which are designated as VLOPs or VLOSEs